Ada-Developers-Academy/daily-curriculum/week01/monday/program-introduction.md

 ### Serious Concerns

 Not following the above can result in action.
-If we are concerned you are not performing as expected and not willing to take steps to remedy the problem.
+If we are concerned you are not performing as expected and are not willing to take steps to remedy the problem:

 - You will receive a written notice, again detailing the steps to remedy the problem and a timeline.
-- After the timeline, if the issue is still not resolved the ada Team will start to discuss dismissal.
+- If the issue is still not resolved after the timeline has passed, you may be subject to dismissal.

 ### Scholarship